Some Pinners are having trouble seeing their boards when using Safari. Is this impacting you? Let us know

 We’ve removed these checkmarks because we’ve heard loud and clear that in search results, the checkmark was misleading.
 Now, checkmarks indicate notable names like celebrities, brands or media.

 Right now we’re not opening verified accounts up to everyone on Pinterest.
-If you want to help people know you’re a trustworthy source, add your logo as your profile picture and make sure you've confirmed your website.
+If you want to help people know you’re a trustworthy source, add your logo as your profile picture and make sure you've claimed your website.